Raccoon254/Raccoon254/README.md

 You can reach me through my email at tomsteve187@gmail.com.
 You can also connect with me on twitter @Raccoon254.

 ### :zap: Fun Fact
-When I'm not coding, I love to play pupg, watch documentaries and chat myself out.
+When I'm not coding, I love to play pubg, watch documentaries and chat myself out.